The Affordable Care Act (ACA) included an Individual Mandate to obtain health coverage or face tax penalties.

 The tax credit can be used in any plan offered in the health insurance marketplace, so the person would end up paying less than $2,512 to enroll in the lowest cost silver plan or a lower cost bronze plan, and more to enroll in a higher cost plan.

-The tax credit will vary based on income, and the cost of the plans will vary based on age, family size, tobacco use, and the state in which the plan is offered.
-So the actual cost of the plans after the tax credits is difficult to calculate.
-However, these credits have the potential to cover a substantial portion of the premiums for many individuals purchasing insurance.
-Some estimates imply that about half of the people buying new plans would be eligible for a tax credit that completely offsets their premium.
+The cost of the plans varies based on age, family size, tobacco use, and the state in which the plan is offered.
+So the actual cost of the plans after the tax credit (subsidy) also varies.